-To help us achieve these goals, we:
+To help us achieve our vision and live our values, we:

 - work in close partnership with parents from the very start of their children’s life at school;

 - work closely together as a staff so that we can meet the individual learning needs of each child every day;